 There is no one-size-fits-all secret to branding success.
 Each of the above companies thrives for different reasons, though their commonality lies in the confidence of their execution.
 They know who they are and they stick steadfastly to that.

 So, if you want to up your branding game, ask yourself: who are we?
 What do we represent?
 How do we want to come across?
 How do we not want to come across?
 Once you have answers to those questions, a lot of other stuff will fall into place.

 And if you need help with your branding, why not reach out to some experts in the field?
-Point 6 are always happy to chat, grab a coffee or jump on a Zoom call, so get in touch!
+We’re always happy to chat, grab a coffee or a Zoom call, so get in touch!